WELCOME TO THE AUSTRALIAN ARACHNOIDITIS SUFFERERS ASSOCIATION NSW WEBSITE.

 Thank you very much to those that have already donated to the Association Fighting Fund but we need to keep it moving, if we need to get an expert out or help members out we need to keep those pennies rolling in.
 We are building up a nice little fund but we need a lot more.

 BANK DETAILS: if you wish to put it in yourself on the net through PAYANYONE or in to the Commonwealth Bank, the details are: AUSTRALIAN ARACHNOIDITIS SUFFERERS ASSOCIATION NSW – BSB 062 585 and the bank account is 10481519.

-PLEASE RENEW BY 31ST MARCH 2010 AND KEEP THE ASSOCIATION GOING, IT IS YOUR ASSOCIATION AND A LOT OF WORK GOES INTO KEEPING IT GOING BUT WE CAN’T DO IT WITHOUT MEMBERS OR FUNDS.
-I WILL BE SENDING RENEWAL FORMS OUT END OF FEBRUARY – MARCH 2010.
+PLEASE RENEW BY 31ST MARCH 2016 AND KEEP THE ASSOCIATION GOING, IT IS YOUR ASSOCIATION AND A LOT OF WORK GOES INTO KEEPING IT GOING BUT WE CAN’T DO IT WITHOUT MEMBERS OR FUNDS.
 DON’T FORGET THOSE DONATIONS!!!!!!!

 Newsletters are all mailed to members paid up to date.
 If you wish to join please ring one of the committee for a form.